bilal-amjad-dev/aws-repository/15-iam.md

 To enable a Lambda function to perform these tasks, I would need to attach the necessary permissions to it.
 These permissions would include IAM full access (or a more specific policy granting permission to manage access keys) and SNS full access (or a policy granting permission to publish messages).

-I can achieve this by creating an IAM role with these permissions and associating that role with my Lambda function.
+I can achieve this by **creating an IAM role with these permissions** and **associating that role with my Lambda function**.
 This grants the function the authority it needs to execute these specific actions within my AWS environment.